AHMED11178/ICS344-Project/Phase2/SIEM_Configuration/splunk_configs.md

 # Splunk Universal Forwarder Setup (Completed)

-This document summarizes the steps I completed to install and configure the Splunk Universal Forwarder on both the Kali Linux and **Metasploitable3** virtual machines, connecting them successfully to my Splunk Enterprise instance running on the host machine.
+Now this will summarizes the steps we completed to install and configure the Splunk Universal Forwarder on both the Kali Linux and **Metasploitable3** virtual machines, connecting them successfully to my Splunk Enterprise instance running on the host machine.

 ---